mkozjak/node-telnet-client/README.md

 ### connection.destroy()

 Ensures that no more I/O activity happens on this socket.
 Only necessary in case of errors (parse error or so).

+### Event: 'connect'

+Emitted when a socket connection is successfully established.

 ### Event: 'ready'